Gozied/Yaas-Project/README.md

 It implements among others, the following use cases:

-Create a user account
+Create a user account,
-Edit account information
+Edit account information,
-Create a new auction
+Create a new auction,
-Edit the description of an auction
+Edit the description of an auction,
-Browse and search auction
+Browse and search auction,
-Bid
+Bid,
-Ban an auction
+Ban an auction,
-Resolve auction
+Resolve auction,
-Support Multiple Concurrent Sessions
+Support Multiple Concurrent Sessions,
 Support for currency exchange